L. Forbes Winslow: Childhood and education

+1870s

 In 1871 he was appointed a Member of the Royal College of Physicians (MRCP).
 He spent his medical career in an attempt to persuade the courts that crime and alcoholism were the result of mental instability.
+He also managed his father's asylums after his death in 1874, but these were removed from his control following a family feud, so he turned his attention to forensic work.
+Also in 1874 he changed his surname to Forbes-Winslow.
 His attempt in 1878 to have Mrs Georgina Weldon committed as a lunatic at the instigation of her estranged husband William Weldon resulted in one of the most notorious court cases of the nineteenth century.
 The public notoriety the Weldon case caused earned him the displeasure of the medical establishment, which continued even after his death.

 He became an adherent of the benefits of hypnotism in dealing with psychiatric cases.
-He took an active role in securing a reprieve for the four people sentenced to death for the murder by starvation of Mrs. Staunton at Penge in 1877.
+He took an active role in securing a reprieve for the four people sentenced to death for the murder by starvation of Mrs. Harriet Staunton at Penge in 1877.
+In the same year he wrote Handbook For Attendants on the Insane and the pamphlet Spiritualistic Madness.
+The latter work identified spiritualism as a cause of insanity.
+He wrote that many believers in spiritualism were women and victims of their own gullibility.
+Winslow wrote that most believers in spiritualism were insane and suffer from mental delusions.
+He affirmed that there were "nearly ten thousand [such] persons in America" who had been confined in lunatic asylums.

 In 1878 he inquired into the mental condition of the Rev. Mr. Dodwell, who had shot at Sir George Jessel, the Master of the Rolls.
-Other trials in which Winslow was involved were those of Percy Lefroy Mapleton, convicted of the murder on the Brighton line; that of Florence Maybrick, and that of Amelia Dyer, the Reading baby farmer.
-He also appeared in many civil actions.